-- Program counter for each thread Each thread has a program counter to keep track of the next bytecode to be issued. - Stack for each thread Each thread has a stack which is used by most bytecodes to load/store data, pass parameters and return values from functions (or certain arithmetic / branch operations). - Heap The virtual machine has a single heap shared among all threads.
+- Program counter for each thread Each thread has a program counter to keep track of the next bytecode to be issued. - Stack for each thread Each thread has a stack which is used by most bytecodes to load/store data, pass parameters and return values from functions (or certain arithmetic / branch operations).

+Heap The virtual machine has a single heap shared among all threads.
 Object instances and arrays are allocated from the heap.
-A data unit is created for each object as well each of its fields. - Static variables A data unit is allocated for each static variable on its first use and this data unit is maintained for subsequent accesses. - Frame Frames store local variables, arguments and return address of a method.
+A data unit is created for each object as well each of its fields.

+Static variables Static variables are shared among threads.

+Frame Frames store local variables, arguments and return address of a method.
 Each time a method is called, a new frame is created and pushed into frame stack; this frame is popped when the method returns.
 Each local variable/argument is assigned one data unit.

 All of the above data areas of the virtual machine are included in the global state space representation of a program.
-Now, in order to support the memory model, a new data structure is added to each thread: a list of incomplete byte-codes (given in program order).
+Now, in order to support the memory model, a new data structure is added to each thread: a list of incomplete bytecodes (given in program order).
 Each element of this list is one of the following type of operations - read, write, volatile read, volatile write, lock, unlock (the operation types mentioned in the .NET memory model, see Table 1).
 This completes the state space representation of our checker.
 We now describe the state space traversal.